-ECG simulators offer a convenient means of studying the performance of the ADAS1000.
+ECG simulators offer a convenient means of studying the ADAS1000-3/ADAS1000-4's performance.
 While many simulators offer a variable-resistance respiration capability, care must be taken when using this feature.

-Some simulators use electrically programmable resistors, often referred to as digiPOTs, to create the time-varying resistance to be measured by the respiration function.
-The capacitances at the terminals of the digiPOT are often unequal and code-dependent, and these unbalanced capacitances can give rise to unexpectedly large or small results on different leads for the same programmed resistance variation.
-Best results are obtained with a purposebuilt fixture that carefully balances the capacitance presented to each ECG electrode.
+Some simulators use electrically-programmable resistors, often referred to as digiPOTs, to create the time-varying resistance to be measured by the respiration function.
+The capacitances at the digitPOT's terminals are often unequal and codedependent, and these unbalanced capacitances can give rise to unexpectedly large or small results on different leads for the same programmed resistance variation.
+Best results are obtained with a purpose-built fixture that carefully balances the capacitance presented to each ECG electrode.